leukaemiamedtech/ALL-IDB-Classifiers/Python/Tensorflow/2-0/Classification/ALL-Papers/Evaluations/Paper-1.md

 #### DataP1.py

 [DataP1.py](https://github.com/LeukemiaResearchFoundation/ALL-IDB-Classifiers/blob/master/Python/Tensorflow/2-0/Classification/ALL-Papers/Classes/DataP1.py "DataP1.py") is a data helper class for the Paper 1 Evaluation.
-The class provides the functionality for sorting and preparing your training and validation data. the functions in this class reproduce the training and validation data split proposed in the [Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System](https://airccj.org/CSCP/vol7/csit77505.pdf "Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System") paper.The main functions are briefly explained below:
+The class provides the functionality for sorting and preparing your training and validation data. the functions in this class reproduce the training and validation data split proposed in the [Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System](https://airccj.org/CSCP/vol7/csit77505.pdf "Acute Leukemia Classification Using Convolution Neural Network In Clinical Decision Support System") paper.
+The main functions are briefly explained below:

 ##### data_and_labels_sort()